sarfarazansari/json-selector/README.md

 This is a forked repo from https://github.com/mohsen1/json-formatter.
 Please visit the site for more details about JSON formatter.

-This infers the core functions from mohsen's JSON formatter and adds the capability to select JSON elements by checkboxes.
+This infers the core functions from Mohsen's JSON formatter and adds the capability to select JSON elements by checkboxes.

 ![Screenshot](./screenshot.png)